 Oil companies are dirty.

-Uh and so if there's there's a political obstacle that has to be overcome before we get anywhere near solving a problem like this.
+So there's a political obstacle that has to be overcome before we get anywhere near solving a problem like this.

 From the cell phone you talk on to the clothes on our backs, oil touches everything.

-The question in my documentary becomes what can we do in the future to come together to create the change to be more prepared for these accidents and these horrible things that are going to happen.
+The question in my documentary becomes, what can we do in the future to come together to create the change to be more prepared for these accidents and these horrible things that are going to happen?

 And we have to transport it on tankers so much because the politics of this prevents us from drilling.

-Uh I a lot of people don't understand just how much oil is involved in every aspect of life.
+A lot of people don't understand just how much oil is involved in every aspect of life.

-Well, Stephen, look, I gotta run.
+Well, Stephen, look, I got to run.

 They just have to be defeated, like the left.